 Preventing Sexual Assault Is Everyone’s Responsibility

 Statistics from 2007 suggest that 1 in 5 women are victims of sexual assault while in college.
 It doesn’t matter who you are – lawyer, campus official, government leader, student, friend, family member or bystander – we all have a duty to prevent sexual violence.
-The attorneys at Charles Ullman and Associates applaud the government’s current actions to address how universities manage sexual assault complaints and will continue to watch for future developments.
+The attorneys at Charles R. Ullman & Associates applaud the government’s current actions to address how universities manage sexual assault complaints and will continue to watch for future developments.